Dactylorhiza fuchsii in Swain's Wood

 Country of origin

 The collection comprises specimens from the United Kingdom, Ireland, the Isle of Man and the Channel Islands.
-The collection is well represented by material from southern England, particularly Surrey, and parts of western Scotland, such as the Isle of Mull.
-Ireland is rather poorly represented with most material coming from the southwest or the counties adjacent to Dublin.
+The collection is well represented by material from southern England, particularly Surrey, and parts of western Scotland, such as the Isle of Mull and the Outer Hebrides.
+Ireland is rather poorly represented with most material coming from western Galway or close to Dublin.

 Looking for a specimen?